kbpersonal/ts-eks-subnet-router/README.md

 ## Setup Instructions

 This repo is organized in sequential sections.
-Each step will build on top of the other so please follow the order as proposed below
+Each step will build on top of the other so please follow the order as proposed below.
+You can start by clicking on `Step 1 - Tailscale Admin Portal Setup' here.

 [Step 1 - Tailscale Admin Portal Setup](sections/section-1-ts-admin-portal.md)
 [Step 2 - Local Environment Setup](sections/section-2-local-env.md)